Emily Webley-Smith: 2007

 She spent the first three months competing in lower ITF tournaments.
 In April, Webley-Smith was a semifinalist in Obregón in Mexico and in May she reached two quarterfinals in Mazatlán and Irapuato, both also in Mexico.
-She was awarded a wildcard into the qualifying draw of Wimbledon where she lost in the first round, 2–6, 3–6, to Jenifer Widjaja.
+She was awarded a wildcard into the qualifying draw of Wimbledon where she lost in the first round to Jenifer Widjaja.
 She reached only one more quarterfinal that year, in Wrexham.
-Her year-end ranking was world No. 595.
+Her year-end ranking was No. 595.

 2008

 The circuit started slowly for Webley-Smith as she began the season with four consecutive losses.
 However, in July she reached the quarterfinals of an ITF event in Atlanta and then immediately went on to reach two consecutive finals in Evansville, Indiana and Saint Joseph, Missouri.
-In late September and early October, she reached two more $25k quarterfinals and just a few weeks later she reached two consecutive ITF semifinals: in Port Pirie ($25k) where she was beaten by Melanie South, 6–1, 6–4, and in Muzaffarnagar where she lost to Sanaa Bhambri, 0–6, 0–6.
-She reached the quarterfinals of the $50k event in Kolkata in November and finished the season ranked world No. 475.
+In late September and early October, she reached two more 25k quarterfinals and just a few weeks later she reached two consecutive ITF semifinals: in Port Pirie (25k) where she was beaten by Melanie South, and in Muzaffarnagar where she lost to Sanaa Bhambri, 0–6, 0–6.
+She reached the quarterfinals of the 50k event in Kolkata in November and finished the season ranked world No. 475.

 2009

 In February 2009, Webley-Smith returned to the ITF Circuit and in March she won the first singles title of her career in Spain by beating Elena Chalova in the final, 6–0, 7–6.
 She then headed to Indonesia for a series of three tournaments but in the third of these she injured her wrist and was forced to retire in round one.
 Returning to the tour in mid-June, Webley-Smith was given a wildcard into the qualifying tournament at Eastbourne where she lost 0–6, 6–7 to María José Martínez Sánchez.
-A second consecutive wildcard allowed her entry into qualifying for Wimbledon, where she lost in the first round to Gréta Arn.
-In August, she reached two ITF tournament finals, winning the first to give her the second title of her career and losing the other.
-Webley-Smith spent the rest of the season competing in Australia and reached two $25k quarterfinals before reinjuring her wrist in November.
+A second consecutive wildcard allowed her entry into qualifying for Wimbledon but she lost in the first round to Gréta Arn.
+In August, she reached two ITF tournament finals, winning the first to give her the second title in her career and losing the other.
+Webley-Smith spent the rest of the season competing in Australia and reached two 25k quarterfinals, before reinjuring her wrist in November.
 Her year-end ranking was 332.

 2011

-In the spring, Webley-Smith made her first $50k singles final in Gifu, Japan, where she finished runner-up to Sachie Ishizu.
+Webley-Smith made her first 50k singles final in Gifu, Japan, where she finished runner-up to Sachie Ishizu.

+2025

+Aged 41, and 26 years after making her professional debut, Webley-Smith reached her first WTA Tour doubles final at the Jiangxi Open.
+Teaming with Ekaterina Ovcharenko, they lost to Quinn Gleason and Elena Pridankina in a deciding champions tiebreak.